 Creates a Sense of Hopelessness

-However, there is hope.
-People change their behavior and improve their self-esteem every day.
-Working on shame may not be easy, but it can be done.
+However, there is hope for guilt and shame.
+People change their behavior and improve their self-esteem every day, moving past shame vs guilt.
+Working on guilt and shame may not be easy, but it can be done.

 What to Do When You Can't Get Past Your Shame